Sunday, 17 July 2022

 FXZ1vp-Us-AA5-V4j

-LOUISE BROOKS & JEAN ARTHUR (Note; they don't actually have any scenes together in the film, at least not in the finished version)
+LOUISE BROOKS & JEAN ARTHUR (Note; they don't actually have any scenes together in the film, at least not in the finished version.
+This is true of most if not all production stills from this film further suggesting serious reshoots)

 One probable reason why the studio was so stubborn about rushing this cursed film through, besides the (correct) belief that the Philo Vance character had potential to be serialized and the (incorrect) belief that Louise was a potential marketable star, was that the plot was based on two recent high profile and scandalous murder cases and they had to strike while they were still fresh in the public's memory.